Juneau, Alaska, is the most unusual state capital! You can’t drive there—this charming little port is accessible only by air or sea.

 Shopping

-But if you have a craving for snacks while downtown, all is not lost.
+But if you crave snacks while downtown, all is not lost.
 A small grocery store, the Foodland IGA, is a short walk from downtown Juneau.
-And you can get almost any non-grocery essentials you need at Juneau Drug Co., just a couple of blocks from the cruise ship docks.
+And you can get almost any non-grocery essentials at Juneau Drug Co., just a couple of blocks from the cruise ship docks.

-When it comes to souvenirs, you’ll find the best authentic Alaska Native goods in the gift shop of the Sealaska Heritage Institute in the Walter Soboleff Building, a major downtown landmark.
-Also of note, Trickster Company is a hip, young-minded boutique owned by a Native formline artist.
-(The formline is the basis of the intricate, evocative shapes that are so characteristic of Southeast Alaska Native art.)
+Regarding souvenirs, you’ll find the best authentic Alaska Native goods in the Sealaska Heritage Institute gift shop in the Walter Soboleff Building, a major downtown landmark.
+Also, Trickster Company is a hip, young-minded boutique owned by a Native formline artist.
+(The form line is the basis of the intricate, evocative shapes characteristic of Southeast Alaska Native art.)

 Cultural attractions (museums, arts institutions, etc.)

-If you don’t pay a visit to the Sealaska Heritage Institute’s Walter Soboleff Building, located just a few short blocks from the cruise docks, you’re really missing out.
-From the awe-inspiring carved panels on the outside of the building to the full-size clan house and interactive displays both located inside, this is the best opportunity in the world to learn about the Native peoples and lifeways of this region.
+If you don’t visit the Sealaska Heritage Institute’s Walter Soboleff Building, located just a few short blocks from the cruise docks, you’re missing out.
+From the awe-inspiring carved panels on the outside of the building to the full-size clan house and interactive displays inside, this is the best opportunity in the world to learn about the Native peoples and lifeways of this region.

-Another great repository of history in the state is Juneau’s SLAM, or State Library, Archive, and Museum, all housed in one building.
-They don’t shy away from telling tough stories here, making this stately museum a one-stop-shop to learn the ins and outs of Alaska’s sometimes conflicted history.
+Another great history repository in the state is Juneau’s SLAM, or State Library, Archive, and Museum, all housed in one building.
+They don’t shy away from telling tough stories here, making this stately museum a one-stop shop for learning the ins and outs of Alaska’s sometimes conflicted history.

 If you don’t mind an uphill walk (or calling a cab), the Wickersham State Historic Site is a house that’s been converted into a museum dedicated to its former owner, Judge James Wickersham.
 Wickersham was also an adventurous mountaineer, and his personal history offers a great glimpse into the intrepid spirit that characterized early settlers here.

-One of the most conspicuous signs of Russian history in Juneau is the St. Nicholas Russian Orthodox Church.
-The exterior looks quite humble, but the interior is rife with the gilt icons and ornate paneling typical of this type of church.
+One of Juneau’s most conspicuous signs of Russian history is the St. Nicholas Russian Orthodox Church.
+Although the exterior looks humble, the interior is rife with the gilt icons and ornate paneling typical of this type of church.

-If you stroll beside Juneau’s downtown coastal highway, Egan Drive, you’ll find the lovely Juneau Seawalk, an elevated boardwalk that showcases a rehabilitated stretch of coastline and ends at a life-size statue of a breaching humpback whale.
-Eventually, the plan is for the seawalk to connect all the way to the cruise boardwalks.
+Strolling beside Juneau’s downtown coastal highway, Egan Drive, you’ll find the lovely Juneau Seawalk.
+This elevated boardwalk showcases a rehabilitated stretch of coastline and ends at a life-size statue of a breaching humpback whale.
+Eventually, the plan is for the sea walk to connect to the cruise boardwalks.

 Top Cruise Excursions